Our Partners

 A fair trade NGO in Mumbai that tailors our circular products.

 Since we started in 2019, we have been working with the Self Help Centre for tailoring our products.
 Sadly, they shut down in 2021 due to Covid.
-We continue to work independently with their tailoring community and pay them fair living wages.
+We continue to independently work with and support their tailoring community and pay them fair living wages.

 Rajlakshmi Cotton Mills Pvt Ltd Co